 We adopt a graduated response to our 'assess, plan, do and review' cycle.
-This is in line with Surrey's graduated response and Profile of Need.
+This is in line with Surrey's graduated response and Profile of Need/Hampshire's SEND pathway/guidance.
 Initially this will primarily be led by the class teacher and parents.
 If at any point during the cycle it is felt the needs of the child are not able to be met with the current level of support the Inclusion Leader becomes involved.
 The needs of the child are reassessed and new cycle is started.
-Similarly, if during this cycle it is felt the needs of the child are still not able to be met a decision may be made to seek support from outside agencies (which include Kite Inclusion Team, Learning Language Support, Educational Psychologists, Speech and Language Therapists, Occupational Therapists etc).
+Similarly, if during this cycle it is felt the needs of the child are still not able to be met a decision may be made to seek support from outside agencies - which include Kite Inclusion Team, Specialist Teachers for Inclusive Practice (STIPS)/Hampshire Primary Behaviour Service (PBS), Educational Psychologists (EP), Speech and Language Therapists (SALT), Occupational Therapists (OT) etc.